“Come, learn the correct method, follow the actual steps, to cook this nourishing papaya snow fungus sweet soup in my recipe.”

-Hubby was craving for 鱼头炉 (“Yu Tou Lu” popular local Chinese soup dish, fish head pot), but we weren’t out to our favorite stalls for this.
-He was not feeling too well to go out for dinner after work.
+Everyone was craving for 鱼头炉 (“Yu Tou Lu” popular local Chinese soup dish, fish head pot), but we weren’t out to our favorite stalls for this, wasn’t feeling too well to go out for dinner after work.

-Not to disappoint him, I was happy to cook it at home.
+Not to feel disappointed, I was happy to cook it at home.
 Taste was 80% alike outside stalls, as my soup wasn’t as ‘sweet’ as those since no msg added, but homemade pot had the most abundance of ingredients.
 That’s we called homemade…

 “Cook simple and nutritious soup lunch with whatever ingredients left in refrigerator.”

-This colorful soup meal was cooked for my 21-months old son, with whatever ingredients I could find in the refrigerator.
-Cod fish bone came free with the bulk purchase of whole cod fish tail.
-The purchase was meant for baby cooking only, thus, the fishmonger helped to debone and divide into smaller portions.
+This colorful soup meal was meant for children’s diet.
+It was cooked spontaneously with whatever ingredients I could find in the refrigerator.
+When I bought the whole fish tail portion, the fishmonger helped to debone and divide into smaller portions.
 The fish bones were what left in the nod, and I wouldn’t throw them away, but to add into the soup cooking for its flavor and good fish oil in the soup.
 Of course, you are welcome to use fish fillet as well.